 Why?
 The bigger an atom's radius is, the further away outer electrons from the pulling of the nucleus are and the less energy is needed to take them away.
 Thus, ionization energy trend is opposite of that of radius.

 Therefore, as the elements in Period 3 are considered from left to right, the first ionization energy will increase since the radius decreases in this direction.

 The ionization energy for the second electron is much greater than first, since it's harder to put a charge on an already charged ion.

-For more information please talk to our incredible Chemistry Tutors in NYC, Brooklyn and online and call 646-407-9078.
+For more information please talk to our incredible Chemistry Tutors in Washington DC, NYC, Brooklyn and online and call 646-407-9078.
 We have tutors students from most of NYC private and public schools, as well as various colleges.